 DeviceAtlas data partners

-DeviceAtlas has a growing list of contributing partners including the below, from different industry sectors, with a common interest in helping the mobile web developer to produce great sites and solutions.
+DeviceAtlas has a growing list of contributing partners from different industry sectors, with a common interest in helping the mobile web developer to produce great sites and solutions.
 It's all about delivering the best possible results to the end user, no matter what they use to surf the web.
 To join us, contact us now.

 How do you reconcile various sources of data?

 Naturally we often get conflicting data from various sources regarding devices.
 In these cases, we use a weighted system to choose the most likely value for a given property.
 If everyone agrees the screen size of a device, then that's the one.
-If most people agree, then we take the most popular answer and adjust the value's confidence factor downwards slightly.
+If most sources agree, then we take the most popular answer and adjust the value's confidence factor downwards slightly.
 Datapoints with conflicting sources are highlighted in yellow on the device pages.

 How many devices and properties do you have?